 The Scientific Temperance Federation was formed in 1906 upon the death of Mary Hunt.
 She was a leader of the Woman’s Christian Temperance Union (WCTU).
-Hunt was head of the WCTU’s powerful Department of Scientific Temperance Instruction in Schools and Colleges.
+Hunt was head of the WCTU’s powerful Department of Scientific Temperance Instruction (DSTI).

 Temperance textbooks needed Mary Hunt’s approval to be endorsed by the WCTU.
 And without that endorsement it was almost impossible to sell them.

-Ms. Hunt devised a plan to conceal her enormous income.
+Ms. Hunt devised a plan to conceal her very large income from that work..
 She signed over to charity the royalties from the sale of hundreds of thousands of textbooks sold annually.
 That, in addition to her profits from editing, revising, and even anonymously writing some of the books.

-The charity Hunt selected was the Scientific Temperance Federation.
-That group consisted of Mary Hunt, her pastor, and a few friends.
-The goal of the Federation was to support the operation of the WCTU’s Department of Scientific Temperance Instruction.
-The national headquarters was a large house.
+The charity Hunt selected was a small group.
+It was composed of Mary Hunt, her pastor, and a few friends.
+The goal was to support the operation of the WCTU’s Department of Scientific Temperance Instruction.
+Or was it to hide Mary Hunt’s income?
+The headquarters of the charity was a large house.
 It was also Hunt’s residence.

 Scientific Temperance Federation Formed

 These deceitful legal arrangements clouded ownership of her estate.
-This led to the creation of the Scientific Temperance Federation.
-Mary Hunt’s personal secretary, Cora Stoddard, headed the new organization.
+And there was a legal battle.
+This led to the creation of the Scientific Temperance Federation (STF).
+Mary Hunt’s personal secretary, Cora Stoddard, headed the new group.

-Mary Hunt had amassed a substantial fortune from her supposedly “voluntary” work.
-This gave the Scientific Temperance Federation a very large endowment.
-It used it in a wide variety of activities to promote the temperance movement and prohibition.
+Mary Hunt had amassed a large fortune from her supposedly “voluntary” work.
+This gave the STF a large endowment.
+It used it in a wide variety of activities to promote the temperance movement.

 These were three-dimensional visual images on the effects of alcohol.
 Actually, of alcohol abuse.
-The Federation introduced these in 1912 at an exhibit on Alcohol and Public Health presented.
-This was at the International Congress in Hygiene and Demography held in Washington, D.C.
+The STF introduced these in 1912 at an exhibit on Alcohol and Public Health presented.
+This was at the International Congress in Hygiene and Demography in Washington, D.C.

-A major nation-wide project of the Scientific Temperance Federation was an innovative “Education on Wheels” project.
+A major nation-wide project of the STF was an innovative “Education on Wheels” project.
 It took temperance education directly to people at their homes and farms.

 The Education on Wheels project was very successful in reaching people with the message of temperance.
-Nevertheless, there were problems.
-They included the decline of temperance sentiment, the repeal of Prohibition, and the stock market crash of 1929.
-This led to the Federation joining with the Temperance Education Foundation in 1933.
-However, it maintained its separate identity and published temperance materials until at least 1968.
+Yet there were problems.
+Of course, there was the Repeal of Prohibition.
+And the stock market crash leading to the Depression.
+This led to the STF joining with the Temperance Education Foundation in 1933.
+But it kept its own identity and published temperance materials for least 35 years.

 The efforts of the Federation were not entirely in vain.
 Today, almost one in five U.S. adults favors making drinking illegal for everyone.
-However, not even National prohibition outlawed alcohol consumption.
-Tens of millions more people support neo-prohibition ideas.
-And they strongly support the many vestiges of Prohibition that still exist.
+But not even National prohibition outlawed alcohol consumption.

-- Berk, L. Temperance and Prohibition era propaganda: a study in rhetoric.
-Brown U Library.
+- Berk, L. Temperance and Prohibition era propaganda.

 - Crothers, T. The Scientific Temperance Federation – a new movement.
 JAMA, 1907, XLIX(2), 157-158.

-- The New York (City) Public Library holds records of the Federation.
-No restriction on public access.
+- The New York (City) Pub Lib holds records of the STF.

 - Science and education applied to the alcohol question.
 Report of the Secretary of the Scientific Temperance Federation.
 Reprinted from J Inebriety, Spring, 1908.
-Boston: The Federation, 1908.
+STF, 1908.

 - The effect of beer or wine on school children; also, A physician’s opinion of beer drinking.
-Boston: The Federation, 1935.
+Boston: STF, 1935.

 - Shall We Save Beer and Wine?
-Washington, International Reform Bureau, 191-.
+Wash: Int Reform Bureau, 191-.

 - Temperance and prohibition papers, including those of the Scientific Temperance Federation: 1870s-1960s.
-Ohio Historical Society.
+OH Hist Soc.
 Majority of pre-1933 material available on 364 rolls of microfilm, cataloged as MIC 107.
-Microfilm available through interlibrary loan.